lgbt-foundation/whitepaper/pinkpaper.md

 * vola-5: This is a similar system used by the [Kin Rewards Engine](https://kinecosystem.org/static/files/Kin_Rewards_Engine_RFC.pdf).
 * vola-6: Though Hornet could disclaim that a certain minimum threshold of users participating in reward-related activities is required to limit abuse by small groups of people.
 * micr-1: A generalized construction of this template can be found in Appendix A.
+* rout-1: The detailed mechanism of this is in the partnership program.
+* rout-2: Ideally, the token improves the LTV of customers
+* rout-3:  The [partnership program](https://lgbt-token.org/become-a-partner/) will guide partners on how to initially launch the reward strategy, after this, monitoring and adjustment will personalize each rewards program.
+* impa-1: In other words, the charities are ordered ascending in R by how many votes (or vote-weights) they received.
+* impa-2: The total available to be donated is reduced accordingly, and so is the total pool of votes, which is why the DPV needs to be recalculated.
+* user-1: This is described in more detail in Appendix A.
+* user-2: This is described in more detail in Appendix A.
 * othe-1: The foundation aims to cooperate with existing companies that already work on Credit Cards with crypto payback functions.
 * appe-1: Should this assumption not be satisfied, the model has been designed in such a way to accommodate this.
 * appe-2: This is commonly found in reward programs in decentralized networks.
 Both [PROPS](https://www.propsproject.com/) and [Kin](https://kinecosystem.org/static/files/Kin_Rewards_Engine_RFC.pdf) abstract token-related distribution services to a reward engine.
 * appe-3: https://www.bitcoinplus.org/blog/proof-stake-explained
 * appe-4: Note, again, that this is a completely separate service to ads.